In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Practical Feasibilityons

 The simultaneous capacitive and inductive coupling architecture described above can be implemented using standard superconducting circuit technology.
-Both forms of coupling have been extensively demonstrated individually in circuit QED, and their integration into a single device requires only modest extensions of current fabrication practices.
+While both forms of coupling have been extensively demonstrated individually in circuit QED, their integration alongside a flux-tunable mediated pathway requires only modest and highly feasible extensions of current fabrication practices~\citep{Sank2025,Chapple2025}.

-From a fabrication perspective, the capacitive coupling is straightforwardly realized by positioning a coupling pad of the qubit in close proximity to the voltage antinode of the resonator.
-The coupling strength $g_{C}$ can be engineered by adjusting the overlap area and distance of the coupling capacitor, with values in the range of a few to tens of ${\rm MHz}$ readily achievable in transmon devices~\citep{Koch2007,Schreier2008,Paik2011}.
-The inductive coupling, on the other hand, requires a shared inductive pathway or a geometrically designed mutual inductance $M$.
-This approach has been successfully demonstrated in flux qubits~\citep{Wallraff2005,Yoshihara2017} and fluxonium circuits~\citep{Manucharyan2009,Nguyen2019}, where large magnetic dipole matrix elements enhance the strength of flux-mediated interactions.
-The strength $g_{L}$ is tunable through the loop geometry and wire inductance, and can likewise reach values comparable to capacitive couplings in existing devices.
+From a fabrication perspective, the direct capacitive and inductive couplings are straightforwardly realized.
+The static capacitive coupling ($C_{g}$) is engineered by positioning a coupling pad of the qubit in close proximity to the voltage antinode of the resonator, while the direct inductive coupling ($M$) utilizes a shared inductive pathway or a geometrically designed mutual inductance.
+This latter approach has been successfully demonstrated in flux qubits~\citep{Wallraff2005,Yoshihara2017} and fluxonium circuits~\citep{Manucharyan2009,Nguyen2019}, where large magnetic dipole matrix elements enhance the strength of flux-mediated interactions.
+Moreover, fabricating the tunable transmon coupler involves standard lithography techniques already perfected for multi-qubit processors and tunable couplers~\citep{Yan2018,Marxer2023}.

-From a microscopic perspective, achieving simultaneous capacitive and inductive coupling requires that both transition matrix elements $\ensuremath{\langle g|\hat{n}|e\rangle}$ and $\ensuremath{\langle g|\hat{\varphi}|e\rangle}$ be sufficiently nonzero.
-These quantities measure the charge and flux participation of the qubit transition, respectively, and both are naturally finite in transmon, flux, and fluxonium qubits for suitable external biases~\citep{Koch2007,Manucharyan2009,Bao2022}, ensuring that both coupling mechanisms can coexist within realistic circuit parameters.
+From a microscopic perspective, achieving simultaneous capacitive and inductive coupling requires that both transition matrix elements $\langle g|\hat{n}|e\rangle$ and $\langle g|\hat{\varphi}|e\rangle$ be sufficiently nonzero.
+These quantities measure the charge and flux participation of the qubit transition, respectively, and both are naturally finite in transmon, flux, and fluxonium qubits under suitable external biases~\citep{Koch2007,Manucharyan2009,Bao2022}, ensuring that both coupling mechanisms can coexist within realistic circuit parameters.